CesarCoelho/xtcetools/README.md

 ### Maven and Java 8 ###

 This project can be built using Maven under Java 8, but Maven support is still experimental.
 The full source code compiles and all unit tests are OK but integration tests are still not supported.

 ### Using NetBeans 8.x or Eclipse 4.7.x ###

-The build system is based on Maven and the project can be imported in Netbeans or Eclipse.
-Dependencies are resolved by Maven and no customisation is required.
+The build system is based on Maven and the project can be imported in NetBeans or Eclipse.
+Dependencies are resolved by Maven and no customization is required.

 ### Building Manually ###